asyncapi/website/pages/docs/concepts/asyncapi-document/define-payload.md

 ## Attach examples

-Although optional, it is highly recommended to attach examples to the AsyncAPI document.
+Although optional, attaching examples to the AsyncAPI document is highly recommended.
 You can use JSON or YAML format for binary encodings.
 Attach the examples to the examples property within the message payload definition.
-Here is an example,
+For example:

 ```yaml
 examples: